derat/rendmail/README.md

 ## Further reading

-The following RFCs are relevant to `rendmail`:
+The following RFCs are relevant to rendmail:

 *   [RFC 5322]: Internet Message Format
     (supersedes [RFC 2822] and [RFC 822])